Marker Logo

 this page online

-is at or near this postal address: 12700 Catoctin Furnace Rd, Thurmont MD 21788, United States of America.
+W. Marker was near Thurmont, Maryland, in Frederick County.
+It could be reached from Catoctin Furnace Road (Maryland Route 806) south of Red Bird Lane, on the left when traveling south.
+Touch for map.
+Marker was at or near this postal address: 12700 Catoctin Furnace Rd, Thurmont MD 21788, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Raceway and Dam (within shouting distance of this marker); Ruins of the Ironmaster’s House (within shouting distance of this marker); Ironmaster's Mansion (within shouting distance of this marker); Slag Heaps (about 400 feet away, measured in a direct line); Catoctin Furnace (about 500 feet away); Catoctin Iron Furnace (about 500 feet away); a different marker also named Catoctin Iron Furnace (about 600 feet away); Dirty and Dangerous (about 600 feet away).
+At least 8 other markers are within walking distance of this location: Powered by Water (a few steps from this marker); The Bridge that Moved (within shouting distance of this marker); Hidden Labor (within shouting distance of this marker); Ironmaster's Mansion (within shouting distance of this marker); From Mules to Motors (within shouting distance of this marker); Waste Management (about 400 feet away, measured in a direct line); A Lost Pond (about 400 feet away); Catoctin Furnace (about 500 feet away).
 Touch for a list and map of all markers in Thurmont.

 Bowstring Arch Bridge Marker image.
 Click for full size.

-Photographed By Allen C. Browne, October 21, 2021
+Photographed by Allen C. Browne, October 21, 2021

 2. Bowstring Arch Bridge Marker